Published: 11 Apr 2025

 Let’s talk about clean code — what it is, why it matters, and how it can make or break your next funding round.

-What Is Clean Code (And No, It’s Not Just "Code That Works")
+What Is Clean Code (and No, It's Not Just "Code That Works")

 Why Investors Should (and Do) Care About Clean Code